 Ayurveda describes six Rasa or tastes of food.
 Including all tastes in your diet provides with the optimum carriers and matter for the micronutrients to be fully absorbed in your gastro-intestinal tract.

 Eating foods according to your body type or Prakruti allows one to stay healthy and prevents all inflammatory or allergic reactions.

 Ayurveda emphasises on Digestive Fire or “Agni”.
 It is the key to your health and well being.
 A strong digestive fire allows one to properly assimilate food, absorb the nutrients, nourish the body, and maintain strength without any health disorders.

 On the other hand, Poor Agni leads to build up toxins in body channels, clogs body systems and overloads body organs, triggering various autoimmune responses, circulatory, and nervous disorders.

 Consumption of right kind and quantity of foods at the right time allows one to stay nourished, strong, and healthy.

-Ayurvedic Dietary Habits slow down Aging and free radical damage
+Ayurvedic Dietary Habits slow down Aging

 Your dietary habits are the key your well being.